 What Kind of Job Can I Get?

-Human Services includes types of work that are traditionally associated with government and non-profit sectors.
+Human Services includes types of work that are traditionally associated with government and non-profit sectors, as well as a variety of positions that focus on helping others, meeting human need, and promoting social and economic justice.

 According to the US Bureau of Labor Statistics (www.bls.gov), Human Services is, and is projected to remain, one of the largest-growing fields in the US!